-The Search bar is the main control used to select the Jira projects and issues to be included in your report.
+The hybrid search bar is the main control used to select the JIRA projects and issues to be included in your report:

-Dataplane's search bar was specially designed to provide fast and intuitive Jira issue selection across the spectrum of Jira users in your organization, including:
+This hybrid search bar was specially designed to provide fast and intuitive JIRA issue selection across the spectrum of JIRA users in your organization, including:

-- new and casual Jira users who are familiar with just the basics of their team's projects and issues,
+- new and casual JIRA users familiar with just the basics of their team's projects and issues,

-You can select multiple projects, project categories Jira Software boards or Jira issue filters to be reported on at once.
+You can select multiple projects, project categories or saved filters to be reported on at once.

 You may even mix and match between these types of selections.
 In the example below, the user has selected a report based on a saved filter named "Assigned to Me - No Due Date", which is augmented by all issues from the project named "Arsenale Lockpoint".